Community Development and Events

 Marang Connections River Dreaming Immersion

-Bathurst Regional Council were successful in funding from the NSW Government Regional Youth Holiday Break Program for Summer 25/26.
+Bathurst Regional Council w successful in funding from the NSW Government Regional Youth Holiday Break Program for Summer 25/26.
 The Holiday Break Program provides young people across NSW with the opportunity to connect, socialise, learn new skills and have fun during the school holidays.
 It supports the delivery of free activities for young people during the school holiday period.

 This experience is a chance to strengthen cultural identity and connect to Country through land and water-based activities.